nicoverbruggen/NickelDissolve/README.md

 ## Customizing

-You don't need a configuration file — the defaults are tuned per device.
+You don't need a configuration file; the defaults are tuned per device.
 If you want to tweak, create a plain-text file named `config` in `KOBOeReader/.adds/nickel-dissolve/` with one setting per line.
 A few popular ones:

 ```
 nds_delay_us:30000      # slow the animation down